tusharsaxena250/imdb_scrapper/readme.md

   - **Error Handling/Logging**: Uses Python’s `logging` library, with logs in `scraper.log`.
   - **Unit Tests**: 25 tests (17 scraper, 3 serializer, 5 API) ensure robustness and independence using an in-memory database.
   - **Multiprocessing**: Parallel page fetching with `multiprocessing.Pool` for faster scraping.
+  - **Parallel Parsing with Duplicate Skipping**: Parses movie items in parallel using multiprocessing.Pool and skips duplicates (based on title and release year) early to optimize performance.
   - **Genre/Keyword Support**: Filter movies by genre (e.g., `comedy`) and keywords (e.g., `avengers`).
   - **Full-Text Search**: Search movies by keywords in `title`, `plot_summary`, `directors`, or `cast` (e.g., `?search=mini`).